Skip to content

 Teosto’s financial added value

-Teosto’s most important financial added value is its distributions to rightsholders.
-In 2021, we we paid composers, lyricists, arrangers and music publishers EUR 53.4 million and withheld a total of EUR 4.2 million from distributions as taxes and contributions.
+We produce immediate financial impacts mainly for our rightholder members.
+Teosto’s most important financial added value is its distributions to rightholders.
+In 2022, we withheld a total of EUR 5.1 million from distributions as taxes and contributions.

 MORE EFFICIENT SOCIETY